SteelCompendium/data-md-dse/Bestiary/Monsters/Elves Wode/Statblocks/Wode Elf Greenskeeper.md

         tier3: 9 damage
       - name: Effect
-        effect: The target is taunted until the end of their next turn, and the greenskeeper shifts up to 3 squares
+        effect: The target is taunted until the end of their next turn, and the greenskeeper shifts up to 3 squares.
       - cost: 2 Malice
         effect: The distance increases to Melee 5.
   - type: feature